donovanh/donovanh.github.com/_posts/2013-10-22-stereoscopic.markdown

       left: 140px;
     }

 The main parts to note here are the `transform-style` and `transform-origin` properties.
-These tell the browser that this and any child elements will be capable of transforming within the context of the "stage" `div`, as well as describing the point around which any rotation, scaling or skewing can happen.
+These tell the browser that this and any child elements will be capable of transforming within the context of the "stage" `figure`, as well as describing the point around which any rotation, scaling or skewing can happen.

 Next up we need to specify the dimensions of the cube faces, and then magic them into place using the `transform` property.

-    figure {
+    .cube span {
       display: block;
       width: 200px;
       height: 200px;